3.7 Cross-border mobility in employment, entrepreneurship and vocational opportunities

 The foreigners, third country nationals, can be entrusted work in Poland provided they obtain a work permit and they stay in Poland legally.
 The work permit is applied for by an employer to a competent voivode, and if this is an S-type permit (i.e. a seasonal work permit) to a competent starost (Poviat Labour Office).
 With respect to a temporary residence and work permit, the foreigner staying in Poland legally applies to a competent voivode.

-The simplified procedure, also known as the “declaration procedure” (without the need to obtain a work permit), applies to citizens of the following countries: The Republic of Armenia, the Republic of Belarus, the Republic of Georgia, the Republic of Moldova, the Russian Federation, and Ukraine.
-They can work in Poland for 6 months in any period of 12 consecutive months, if the employer made a special declaration at the employment office.
+The simplified procedure, also known as the “declaration procedure” (without the need to obtain a work permit), applies to citizens of the following countries: The Republic of Armenia, the Republic of Belarus, the Republic of Georgia, the Republic of Moldova, and Ukraine, as long as the employment period is no longer than 24 months

 As a result of the increased scale of economic emigration after Poland's accession to the EU, economic growth and falling unemployment, the problem of labour force shortage is more and more frequently raised by employers, in particular in such sectors as agriculture or construction.
 This has led, inter alia, to the start of a discussion on the wider opening of the Polish labour market to foreigners and the need to make changes to the existing policy in this respect.